MileHacker Logo

 Homesteaders & Highway 1

 In the 19th and early 20th centuries, homesteaders and loggers moved into the area.
 The lime kilns at Limekiln State Park are a testament to this industrial period.
-The true transformation of Big Sur began with the completion of Highway 1 in 1937, a monumental engineering feat built largely by convict labor over 18 years.
-This opened up the previously inaccessible coastline to the wider world.
+The true transformation of The Greatest meeting of land and sea began with the completion of The PACIFIC coast highway in 1937, a monumental engineering feat built largely by convict labor over 18 years.
+This availableed up the previously inaccessible coastline to the wider world.

 Bohemian Retreat